Lucy Pinder: 2003–2010: Modeling and television appearances

 From 2 January 2009, Pinder appeared in the sixth series of Celebrity Big Brother.
 She revealed that "thick" people irritate her.
 She was the first housemate to be voted out, on 9 January (Day 8) with 57% of the public vote.
 Pinder declared her wish to leave the Big Brother house after being driven to distraction by the constant rapping of housemate Coolio.

 In February 2010, Pinder appeared on BBC Three's The Real Hustle Undercover, in which she pulled a switch on an unsuspecting punter.

-2012–present: Film career
+2012–present: Transition to acting

 Pinder began her professional film career in 2012, when she played her first supporting role in the comedy horror Strippers vs Werewolves.
-In 2016, Pinder made her Bollywood debut with the action drama film Waarrior Savitri.

-In 2017, she starred in the American made-for-television science fiction comedy disaster film Sharknado 5: Global Swarming.
+In 2016, Pinder made her Bollywood debut with the action drama film Waarrior Savitri where she portrayed the role of Candy.
+In 2017, she starred in the American made-for-television science fiction comedy disaster film Sharknado 5: Global Swarming as the Swedish Ambassador, and the British action film Dangerous Game as Nicola alongside Calum Best and Darren Day; it received negative reviews and was described as "the worst football movie ever made."
+In 2021, she acted in the British romantic comedy, Me, Myself and Di, capturing the role of Diana Vickers.
+The following year, she starred in the sci-fi comedy The Bystanders as Julia.

 Personal life

 Pinder has been in a relationship with football manager Russell Martin since August 2024.
-She is a fan of Southampton F.C., the team Martin was managing at the time.
+In February 2026, it was announced that they had got married.
+She is a fan of Southampton, the team Martin was managing at the time when they met.